You Need A Budget (YNAB) (51-200 Employees, 37% 2 Yr Employee Growth Rate)

 About Us and Why We’re Hiring

-We build “You Need a Budget,” the best budgeting software around.
-(But people in the know call us YNAB, which is pronounced “why-nab.”)
+We build “You Need a Budget,” the best budgeting software and educational resources around.
+(Those in the know call us YNAB, which is pronounced “why-nab.”)
 For more than a decade, people have been buying YNAB and then telling their friends what a difference it has made in their lives.
 Google us, or read some of our reviews on the app store, and you’ll see what we mean.
 We love building something that has a huge positive impact on people’s lives.

 How You’ll Work at YNAB

 We also work really hard, together, to make working at YNAB an amazing experience, and we were (humbly) proud to be named Fortune’s #1 Best Small Company to Work For the last two years.
 We have a team of truly exceptional people—the kind you’ll be excited to work with.
 Here’s how we operate:

 YNAB appreciates, respects, and trusts the expertise and judgment of our engineers.
 We empower them to do what they think is right.